New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 • The focus shifts to mitigating costs rather than healing.

 Getting tested for cancer without insurance can start the journey in a stressful place.
-Getting Aflac Cancer Insurance before a diagnosis takes place is crucial to receive coverage.
+Getting Aflac Cancer Insurance before a diagnosis is something to consider to receive coverage.
 These are all things to consider when deciding whether to apply for supplemental cancer insurance.

 Why Cancer Insurance is Worth the Cost

-The cost of a supplemental cancer insurance plan may be worth it because it can save you money in the long term if you are diagnosed with a covered cancer.
+Supplemental cancer insurance may be worth the cost because it can help save you money in the long term if you're diagnosed with a covered health event.
 It may be challenging to pay for cancer treatments entirely out-of-pocket.

 There are a few cases where having cancer insurance is particularly worth it: